neuland/pug4j/README.md

 <a name="api-filters"></a>
 ### Filters

-Filters allow embedding content like `markdown` or `coffeescript` into your jade template:
+Filters allow embedding content like `markdown` or `coffeescript` into your pug template:

     script
       :coffeescript